Skip links

 Screen reader testing

-Some screen readers pronounce “Skip to content” the word “content” with the stress on the second syllable.
-This gives the phrase the wrong meaning (‘content’ as in ‘satisfied’).
+For the phrase “Skip to content” some screen readers pronounced the word “content” with the stress on the second syllable, which gives it the wrong meaning (‘content’ as in ‘satisfied’).
 Using the phrase “Skip to main content” made the same reader pronounce it as expected.

 Website analytics